 Will things be cleaned and sanitized between each gathering?

 Yes, our cleaning team is ready to sanitize items that are used both inside and outside the building, including bathrooms, door handles, countertops, chairs and so much more.
 This will occur before and after every service.

 Will there be CCF Kids, or childcare during the service?

 We love your families and can’t wait to resume the weekend ministry aspects of CCF Kids and CCF Youth, however, we will not be offering these in person right now, until guidelines for physical distancing are lessened.

-When saving your seat/s for a weekend service, please make sure to include your child(ren) in your reservation!
-We will have specific seating for families in the back of the sanctuary in case you need to step out for a moment or two with your child.
-The Mother’s Room will also be available for families (one at a time) to use for small periods of time during the service.
+When seat reservations begin for indoor services, please make sure to include your child(ren) in your reservation!
+We will have specific seating for families in the back of the Sanctuary in case you need to step out for a moment or two with your child.
+The Mother’s Room will also be available for families (one at a time) to use for small periods of time during indoor services.

 Activity pages, coloring pages, and crayons will be available to keep your children busy during service.
-Make sure to stop at our CCF Kids table in the Lobby to pick up an activity packet before entering the Sanctuary.
+Make sure to stop at our CCF Kids table to pick up an activity packet.